renwill/tdd/README.md

 ### B. Express
-- Put route files in ./src/routes.
+- Define WS API routes in ./src/routes.
 They will be loaded by index.js.
 - Put controller files in ./src/controllers.
 They will be loaded by routes.
 - Create one file per Mongoose model.